 - living near the upper limits of their temperature range (for example, in alpine regions)

 - with restricted climatic niches

 - that can’t migrate to new habitats because of habitat fragmentation or lack of alternatives.

 For species capable of dispersal, action is required to ensure:

 - that there are links (including dispersal vectors) between habitats.

-Office of Environment and Heritage (OEH) is collaborating with other government agencies and research institutions to provide updated information on the potential impacts of climate change on ecosystems and biodiversity.
+The Department of Planning, Industry and Environment (DPIE) is collaborating with other government agencies and research institutions to provide updated information on the potential impacts of climate change on ecosystems and biodiversity.

-OEH has a Biodiversity Node led by Climate Futures at Macquarie University under the NSW Adaptation Research Hub.
-The Node is completing a range of projects that will improve our understanding of the possible impacts of climate change on biodiversity and exploring management actions to help us to adapt to minimise these impacts.
-For example Weed Futures provides a decision-support tool that helps users assess weed threats across regions in NSW under current and predicted future climates.
+In 2019, the Biodiversity Node led by Climate Futures at Macquarie University, under the NSW Adaptation Research Hub, delivered tools and products to increase knowledge of the capacity of species, ecosystems and landscapes to adapt to climate variability.
+The Node has compled a range of projects that will improve our understanding of the possible impacts of climate change on biodiversity and exploring management actions to help us to adapt to minimise these impacts.
+This research will support decision-makers in strategic and operational planning.